paulzeitz/paulzeitz.github.io/BAMOLO/more-info.md

   <details>
     <summary>Is registration required?
 Is there a capacity limit?</summary>
     <div class="answer">
-    <p>Due to nature of this competition, there is a limited capacity dependent on the number of judges we have.
+    <p>Due to nature of this competition, there is a very limited capacity dependent on the number of judges we have.
 Therefore, registration is required and will close when we hit our capacity limit.</p>

 </div>
   </details>